gabihodoroaga/dataflow-examples/kotlin/s3tobigquery/readme.md

 # S3 to BgQuery

-This is an complex example of how batch import date from S3 into BigQuery using Apache Beam and DataFlow.
+This is an complex example of how batch import from S3 into BigQuery using Apache Beam and DataFlow.
 You can find posts related to this repo at [hodo.dev](https://hodo.dev/tags/dataflow/)

 ## Features